-In the sample multiple-region program, the symbolic origin THREE is assigned to region 2, as shown in Figure 59 on page 201.
+In the sample multiple-region program, the symbolic origin THREE is assigned to region 2, as shown in Figure 56.
 Segments 6 and 7 are at load point THREE.

-Figure 59: Symbolic segment and region origin in multiple-region program
+Figure 56.
+Symbolic segment and region origin in multiple-region program